Consistent Covariance estimation for stratum imbalances under minimization method for covariate-adaptive randomization: Minimization method and consistent estimators for limiting covariance matrix

 \subsection{Numerical study: variance inflation along some directions}

-In this subsection, our goal is to demonstrate via examples that along some directions, there is an increased variance of within-stratum imbalances under marginal design compared to the simple randomization, which, as we shall see in Subsection \ref{subsec:inflation}, may lead to an inflated Type-I error of statistical tests developed under the simple randomization.
+In this subsection, our goal is to demonstrate via examples that along some directions, there is an increased variance of within-stratum imbalances under the minimization method compared to the simple randomization, which, as we shall see in Subsection \ref{subsec:inflation}, may lead to an inflated Type-I error of statistical tests developed under the simple randomization.

 We consider two stratification factors each with two levels, i.e., $m = 2\times 2$.
-For any positive $\bm{p}_0$ and general function $g(\cdot)$ in Step 3 of the marginal design, essentially by arguments in \cite{hu}, we show in Appendix \ref{app:matrix} that
+For any positive $\bm{p}_0$ and general function $g(\cdot)$ in Step 3 of the minimization method, essentially by arguments in \cite{hu}, we show in Appendix \ref{app:matrix} that

 where $\nu(\bm{p}_0; g)$ is a scalar, $ \bm{v}^* = (1,-1,-1,1)^\text{T}$, and we make the dependence on $g(\cdot)$ explicit.
 Further, under the simple randomization, the limiting covariance matrix of $n^{-1/2}\bm{S}_n$ is $\text{diag}(\bm{p}_0)$, the $m\times m$ diagonal matrix with the diagonal vector being $\bm{p}_0$.